Note: Ferrocene used to be called "Sealed Rust".

 - Automotive (under safety standard ISO26262)

 - Robotics (under a number of safety standards deriving from IEC61508)

 While these domains have different constraints and regulatory requirements, we hope to find a plan that will eventually allow use of Rust across all of these domains.
 This may include taking an iterative approach, targeting projects with lower safety-critical demands, and increasing the scope to higher levels of demands with future efforts).

 Impact to the Rust Project

-It is not clear today whether Sealed Rust would become part of the Rust Project as a whole, or as a separate project.
-We plan to discuss all options with members of the Rust Project to determine what makes the most sense, both to reduce dual-maintenance for safety critical use cases, as well as reduce load on the maintainers of the Rust project.
+It is not clear today whether Ferrocene would become part of the Rust Project as a whole, or as a separate project.
+We plan to discuss all options with members of the Rust Project to determine what makes the most sense, both to reduce dual-maintenance for safety-critical use cases, as well as reduce the load on the maintainers of the Rust project.
 Although this project is starting separately from the Rust Project itself, we hope to find a path to combining these efforts in a reasonable way.